Godspeed You! Black Emperor: Live concerts

 Film loop projections are an important aspect of the group's live performances, explained by Efrim Menuck as "[putting] the whole into context".

 The band is taper-friendly; they allow audience members to record their live performances, and fans often release new material before the band makes an official recording.
+Since 2003, over 800 recordings of their live shows have been uploaded to the Internet Archive, with the permission of Constellation Records on behalf of the band.

 The band toured Australia and New Zealand for the first time in February 2013, including a performance at the All Tomorrow's Parties I'll Be Your Mirror festival in Melbourne.
 They toured China for the first time in April 2013, giving performances in Shanghai and Beijing, and revisited China in March 2016.

 The band supported Nine Inch Nails on its Tension tour in October 2013.

 In 2015 and 2016, the band performed numerous concert and festival shows around the world.
 Two new songs were previewed in many of the shows picking up the fan titles "Buildings" and "Railroads" from the projections that accompanied them.
 The band also lent live performances of their songs to a revival of the 2005 work "monumental" by Canadian dance troupe Holy Body Tattoo in 2016.

-The band is set to perform in ten countries across Europe and North America in 2024 and 2025.
+The band toured in ten countries across Europe and North America in 2024 and 2025.

+They announced their first concert in South America on June 18, 2026, located in Brazil.